rustls/rustls/rfcs/000-caller-side-managed-buffers.md

     filled: usize,

     // keeps track of how many bytes have already been discarded from the first app-data record
-    // - `None` indicates that the record in the front has not been decrypted in place
+    // - `None` indicates that the record in the front has not yet been decrypted in place
     // - `Some` indicates that the record in the front has been decrypted in place; the inner
     //   value indicates how many bytes have already been discarded
     partially_discarded: Option<usize>,